What is the college's obligation to students with disabilities?

 he or she is requesting academic adjustments.
 For online instruction, it is also the

 student's responsibility to send the Memorandum of Academic Adjustments to each faculty

 member from whom he or she is requesting academic adjustments.
 Students are also responsible

 for copying the Access and Equity Office on the email they send to faculty.

 You are entitled to reasonable notice of any requested academic adjustment.
 We encourage you and the student to discuss the particulars of the request.

 Recognizing the importance of allowing students with disabilities equal access to professors during the testing process, we recommend testing in class, wherever possible.
 Students needing only extended time and a distraction-reduced environment can be permitted to take their tests in the classroom and faculty can provide the adjustment.

-If this is not possible, or if additional academic adjustments are required (use of a reader, scribe or computer), the student must follow the policy and procedure guidelines by submitting an Accommodated Testing Notification at least 3 days in advance.
+If this is not possible, or if additional academic adjustments are required (use of a reader, scribe or computer), the student must follow the policy and procedure guidelines by submitting an Accommodated Testing Notification at least three days in advance.
 The Instructions for Accommodated Testing Form must be attached to the exam and delivered to the Testing Center.
-Please be aware that the student is responsible for arranging exam testing with you and the testing center.
+Please be aware that the student is responsible for arranging exam testing with you and the Testing Center.

 A recent case at the University of California at Berkeley resulted in an 18 page out-of-court settlement based upon inaccessible library materials.